© copyright 2010-2017 by Diana K. Perkins

 General Research: How the Other Half Lives (Riis)

 The Physiology of New Your Boarding-Houses (Gunn)

 The Run of the Mill (Dunwell)

 The Lives They Left Behind (Penney & Stastny)

 Novel number six in the Shetucket River Milltown Series is a sequel to Summer Ice and

-it will be set in Taftville and Norwich, Connecticut in the early 1900s.
-I have already
+is set in Taftville and Norwich, Connecticut in the early 1900s.
+It has gone to the editor.

 Summer Ice, is a story set in Coventry, Connecticut.
 This story touches on the taboo subject of incest,